-The only prerequisite for running SonarQube is to have Java (Oracle JRE 8 onwards or OpenJDK 8 onwards) installed on your machine.
+The only prerequisite for running SonarQube is to have Java (Oracle JRE 8 or OpenJDK 8) installed on your machine.

 - A small-scale (individual or small team) instance of the SonarQube server requires at least 2GB of RAM to run efficiently and 1GB of free RAM for the OS.
 If you are installing an instance for a large teams or Enterprise, please consider the additional recommendations below.

 - SonarQube must be installed on hard drives that have excellent read & write performance.
 Most importantly, the "data" folder houses the Elasticsearch indices on which a huge amount of I/O will be done when the server is up and running.
 Great read & write hard drive performance will therefore have a great impact on the overall SonarQube server performance.

 For large teams or Enterprise-scale installations of SonarQube, additional hardware is required.
 At the Enterprise level, monitoring your SonarQube instance is essential and should guide further hardware upgrades as your instance grows.
 A starting configuration should include at least: